As we entered the new year, a lot of you probably think that by now, you should have already achieved your dream car or dream house.

 Banks nowadays tend to take a look at your transactions and bank statements as well as if you're meeting payments; thus, summarizing more or less what your credit score is.

-What makes up a good credit score?
+What makes up a good credit score in the Philippines?

 Now that you know what a credit score is, the next question you have in mind is what makes up good credit and how you can build up your credit score.
 Here are five factors that determine your credit score, which include the following: